I want my life back.

-Soon Diane became the high school principal.
+Soon Diane became the school principal.

 Jack kept working hard and got another promotion.
 And got a corner office with windows.

 Jack and Diane sent their children to college.
 And their children earned their college degrees.
+Just like their parents.

 Jack and Diane worked hard long after the thrill of working was gone.
 Just doing the best they could.
 After their children graduated from college, Diane retired.
 And five years later, Jack retired.